gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Foliability implies something very mundane for all of us: that space and time are separable, almost orthogonal entities.
 We measure space with a ruler, time with a clock.
 Not ever a situation arose in which we needed both a rule and a clock to measure space, or a ruler and a clock to measure time.
 And, to be frank, this is always true as long as we are measuring a small enough neighborhood of spacetime (most of us never even left Earth anyway).

 In GR, however, foliability cannot always be guaranteed over the entire spacetime manifold (globally).
 Mind, this is a feature, not a bug, of GR's full invariance under diffeomorphisms.
-Behind the scenes, the foliability condition actually selects solutions with partially broken invariance under diffeomorphisms.
-A residual symmetry still exists on the leaves, but the breakage is just enough to allow us to establish a global notion of time, time evolution, initial data, *etc*.
+Behind the scenes, the foliability condition actually selects solutions with partially broken invariance.
+A residual symmetry still exists on the leaves, but the breakage is just enough to allow a global notion of time, time evolution, initial data, *etc*.
 All welcomed ingredients for a well-posed Cauchy problem.

 The ADM formalism uses the foliability condition to split Einstein's equations apart.
-Mind, there are many (*a.k.a.*, infinite) ways to split Einstein's equations apart, but the ADM one is remarkable because, by projecting Einstein's equations onto the leaves, ADM precisely separates them in constraint *versus* dynamical equations.
+Mind, there are many (infinite) ways to split Einstein's equations apart, but the ADM one is remarkable because, by projecting Einstein's equations onto the leaves, ADM precisely separates them in constraint *versus* dynamical equations.
 Concurrently, it establishes the trio $\left( \Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ as their Cauchy data.

 ### The constraint equations